Diamond Dallas Page: World Television Champion and feud with Randy Savage (1993–1997)

-Page returned on the May 18, 1996, episode of WCW Saturday Night as a tweener defeating Billy Kidman.
+Page returned on the May 18, 1996 episode of WCW Saturday Night as a tweener, defeating Billy Kidman.
 On May 19, Page participated in the Lord of the Ring Tournament (Battle Bowl) at Slamboree.
-Falkinburg was victorious when he defeated The Barbarian with two Diamond Cutters.
-The winner was to be the number one contender for the World Title which at that time was held by The Giant.
-He never received the title shot that he earned that night.
+Page was victorious when he defeated The Barbarian with two Diamond Cutters.
+The winner was to be the number one contender for the WCW World Heavyweight Championship, which at that time was held by The Giant.
+He would never receive that title shot.
 Page was feuding with Eddie Guerrero when the New World Order (nWo) was formed.
-Since Nash and Hall were both former partners of Page, they assisted him in his matches in the tournament being held for the vacant United States Heavyweight Championship.
-Believing their assistance was not appreciated, Hall and Nash attacked him during the tournament final, allowing Guerrero to win.
-After demonstrating the benefits of the nWo, they asked him to join.
-He responded by giving them Diamond Cutters on January 25, 1997, at Souled Out, starting a face turn and a feud with the nWo.
+The nWo courted Page for a short period of time leading up to them askin him to join.
+He responded by giving Hall Diamond Cutter on an episode of Monday Nitro.
+This began a face turn and a feud with the nWo.
 Soon after, Page began a feud with recent nWo recruit "Macho Man" Randy Savage.
 On an episode of Nitro, Savage, aided by Scott Hall and Kevin Nash, attacked Page and spray-painted "nWo" on his back.
 A few weeks later at Uncensored, Savage and Miss Elizabeth "broke" (a worked shoot) by revealing to the world that Page and Kimberly were, in fact, married.
 Savage then proceeded to beat up Page, ensuring a future match between the two.
 At Spring Stampede, in Page's first pay-per-view main event, he and Savage battled in a match where Page emerged victorious, but it was not the end of conflict between the two.
 A few months later at The Great American Bash, they squared off again in an anything goes, lights out match.
 The match ended with Savage defeating Page with help from (then) Tag Team Champion Scott Hall.
 At Bash at the Beach, Scott Hall and Randy Savage defeated Diamond Dallas Page and Curt Hennig.
 Curt Hennig, who Diamond Dallas Page had recruited personally to join WCW and team with him, turned on DDP during the match.
 Hennig defeated Diamond Dallas Page in a grudge match at Road Wild.
 At Fall Brawl, Page teamed with Lex Luger to defeat Scott Hall and Randy Savage in a No Disqualification match.
 Page even dressed up as masked wrestler La Parka and beat Savage on the July 7 edition of Monday Nitro.
 Around this time, Page also started fighting nWo leader, Hollywood Hogan.
 Page and Savage battled for the last time at Halloween Havoc.
 The match was billed as a Las Vegas sudden-death match, where Savage pinned Page after Hogan, dressed as Sting, came out and hit Page with a baseball bat in his already "injured" midsection, resulting in Savage picking up the win.
 On an episode of Nitro shortly after Halloween Havoc, Page fought Hogan, but was again beaten down by the nWo.